ivinu/WebCalc/README.md

 # Web Calculator
-A Beginner level project using HTML,CSS and JAVASCRIPT
+Small projects using HTML,CSS and JS